Ph.D. Program in French

 A distinctive trait of the Ph.D.
 Program in French is its longstanding innovative and interdisciplinary curriculum, reflected in particular in five curricular options.
-These options—Translation Studies, Comparative Studies, Cultural Studies, International Human Rights in the French-Speaking World, and Performance Studies, draw from a wide array of disciplines with courses readily available either within our own program or in the many other prestigious programs of The Graduate Center.
-In addition, students are strongly encouraged to opt for a multidisciplinary Certificate, which they can fulfill at the Graduate Center.
-These include: American Studies, Film Studies, Interactive Technology and Pedagogy, Medieval Studies, Renaissance Studies, Women’s Studies.
-Combined with the students’ literary interests and interdisciplinary options, these certificates are valuable assets to ensure success with their future job search in an ever-increasingly competitive market.
+These options—Translation Studies, Comparative Studies, Cultural Studies, Performance Studies, and International Human Rights in the French-Speaking World—draw from an array of courses offered either by our program or by others at the Graduate Center.
+In addition, students are encouraged to opt for one of the Graduate Center’s Interdisciplinary Certificates in American Studies, Critical Theory, Film Studies, Medieval Studies, Renaissance Studies, or Women’s Studies.
+These certificates are important assets for increasing students’ marketability in the academy and related professions.